mujarino/CS2_DMA_Radar/README.md

 4. **config**
    - teammates: 2: all with colors(only for 5x5 or 2x2).
 1: all with blue and red colors(for another game modes).
 0: teammates off(visibility only local player and enemies)
    - altgirlpic_instead_nomappic: takes random png picture from data\nomap_pics instead of nomap picture
+   - update_offsets: 1 - update automatic with internet.
+0: - place client and offsets manually
+   - maxclients: max clients. starts from 0, so if it 9 it will be 10 players.
+Dont change if u dont know what u doing

 6. **Open CS2:**
    - Launch CS2.